SONYASONAY/ai-companion/README.md

 **Summary**

 AI-Companion is a supportive chatbot designed to provide early stage mental health support and daily check ins using natural language understanding.
-It does not replace therapy, but offers a safe space for conversations, habit tracking, and emotional awareness.
+It does not replace therapy, but offers a safe space for conversations, habit tracking, and emotional awareness

 **Background**

 Mental health issues like anxiety, depression, and burnout are widespread yet millions lack access to affordable care or are reluctant to seek help.
 Especially after the pandemic, isolation and digital overload have worsened this.
-My motivation stems from personal experience and friends who wished they had someone to talk to regularly without judgment.
+My motivation stems from personal experience and friends who wished they had someone to talk to regularly without judgment

 1) Limited access to affordable mental health services